mi4en/bootcamp-app/README.md

-# DevCamper API
+# Bootcamps API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend API for Bootcamps application, which is a bootcamp directory website

 ## Usage